CallumMaloney/Bear-in-Mind-Retaining-Applying-Infomation-Application/README.md

 - Ascending (A-Z)
 - Descending (Z-A)

 (In the Demo video, for some reason the drop down menu containing the options mentioned does not appear on the video.
-On my end, it did appear as you will be able to see in the code)
+After testing, this seems to be an error with the software used to record the demo.
+When running the app, the drop down menu appears.)

 To help apply infomation, we have a "Test Me" page.